 Divide dough in half and pat each half into a disc.
 Wrap dough in plastic wrap and place in fridge until firm, about 1 hour

 Typically, for linzer cookies, you'd have two cookie cutters of the same shape in different sizes and use the smaller cookie cutter to cut out the shape in the middle of the bigger cookie.

 But I didn't have a small Christmas tree cookie cutter that was exactly the right size, so I used a star instead.
 Once all the trees were cut, I used the star cutter on half of them.
 These will be the cookies that go on top of the sandwiches.

-Once the sprinkles were on, I dusted the decorated cookies with a little powdered sugar.
-Then I spread eggnog icing on the cookies that didn’t have star cut-outs and sandwiched the decorated trees on top.
+Once the sprinkles are on, you'll want to dust the decorated cookies with a little powdered sugar.
+Then spread eggnog icing on the cookies that don't have cut-outs and sandwich the decorated trees on top.

-And the Christmas tree eggnog cookies were complete!
+And the Christmas tree eggnog cookies are complete!

 He is actually the prime example of why eggnog should stick to just the holiday season.
 He would go WAY overboard if it were available all year long.

 If you want to get as much out of eggnog season as you possibly can, here are some more eggnog recipes I think you'll love!